A Generative Diffusion Model to Solve Inverse Problems for Robust in-NICU Neonatal MRI: Introduction

-The unique challenge presented by the lower-field neonatal MRI setting precludes direct application of these accelerated MRI techniques for adults.
-Many lower-field systems measure signal with a single channel receive array \cite{thiim2022neonate}, so parallel imaging cannot be applied.
-Pre-trained models from adult patients cannot be used because brain structure can vary greatly between neonates and adults.
+The unique challenges of lower-field neonatal MRI precludes direct application of the aforementioned methods to improve motion robustness of adult MRI.
+Many lower-field systems use a single channel receive coil \cite{thiim2022neonate}, so parallel imaging cannot be applied.
+Machine learning algorithms using models trained on adult patients cannot be used because brain structure can vary greatly between neonates and adults \cite{fiagji2017neonate}.
 In addition, the images are inherently noisier in lower-field neonatal MRI and the permanent magnets used induce field inhomogeneity artifacts typically not seen with superconducting magnets in standard adult MRI.
-Finally, there are fewer publicly available data repositories, making it challenging to train machine learning reconstruction models, from both a data quality and quantity perspective.
+Finally, there are fewer publicly available data repositories, making it challenging to train machine learning models for inverse problems, from both a data quality and quantity perspective.

-Here, we accelerate and improve motion robustness of lower-field neonatal MRI acquired with the in-NICU 1 Tesla Embrace System (Aspect Imaging) through diffusion-based generative modeling \cite{song2021sde}.
-First, we establish a training dataset of lower-field clinical neonatal MR images in collaboration with Aspect Imaging and Shaare Zedek Medical Center.
-Then we apply a number of machine learning training methods to address the low quantity and low SNR of our dataset. \textbf{(1)} We modify existing popular diffusion network architectures to support inputs with varying matrix sizes, a common variability in MRI, therefore expanding the set of potential training images. \textbf{(2)} Rather than stretching our dataset thin by training a separate model for each image contrast (Fast Spin Echo, Spin Echo, etc.) and orientation (sagittal, axial,coronal), we train a single model on all data with class embeddings. \textbf{(3)} We apply self-supervised denoising to boost the SNR of our dataset before training.
+To the best of our knowledge, this work presents the first diffusion-probabilistic generative model trained on real-world, lower-field, in-NICU neonatal MRI data from a diverse range of image contrasts and anatomical orientations to solve various inverse problems that accelerate acquisitions and improve motion robustness.
+Our contributions are: \begin{itemize}[left=0pt,nosep] \item We establish a novel training dataset of real-world, lower-field clinical neonatal MR images acquired with the in-NICU 1T Tesla Embrace System (Aspect Imaging, Ltd) in collaboration with Sha'are Zedek Medical Center. \item We apply a number of machine learning methods when training the generative model to address the challenging real-world nature of our dataset: \textbf{(1)} modifying existing popular diffusion network architectures to support inputs with varying matrix sizes, a common variability in MRI, therefore expanding the set of potential training images; \textbf{(2)} training a single model on combined data from all contrasts and orientations with class embeddings rather than stretching the dataset thin by training a separate model for each class; and \textbf{(3)} applying self-supervised denoising to boost the SNR of our dataset before training. \item We experimentally demonstrate the model's performance on real-world, motion-corrupt, clinical data from the NICU for three inverse problems: accelerated reconstruction, motion correction, and super-resolution. \end{itemize}